tysker/reactrouter-v6-lesson-3sem/README.md

 We would like to create some sort of feedback to the user, so the user is aware of the wrong entered url.
     - create a route, that will take all the path's that are none existing and show the user an error message.
     - you can do that in two ways.
 The first one is to create an Error component, or you simply inject an error message into the route.
     - (optional) use the className="not-found" for styling the component.
-You the result in the image below.

 ### Browser Image